faruqneo/GreenApex/README.md

 }
 ```

-3.Get all the skills
+3. Get all the skills\
 GET `/skill`

-4.Delete a skill
+4. Delete a skill\
 Delete `/skill`
 Request
 ```